 If you feel like visiting Fraueninsel afterwards, you can ferry across in just ten minutes.
 The small neighbouring island has its very unique charm: One of the main attractions on the car- and bike-free island is the pilgrimage site Kloster Frauenwörth, the oldest nunnery in Germany.
 Here, you can sit comfortably in the beautiful beer garden, explore the island on a walk or visit the Christkindlmarkt in winter.

-Another very famous site is monastery Seeon on a peninsula at the Chiemsee.
+Another very famous site is monastery Seeon a few kilometres north of the Chiemsee.
 The former Benedictine abbey is now used as a cultural and educational centre of the district of Upper Bavaria and a conference hotel.
 Furthermore, it regularly hosts cultural events such as concerts, exhibitions and readings.
 On a guided tour, you can gain an insight into the Benedictine monastery at your leisure.